Why high Tm LNA® probes improve diagnostic accuracy?

 - Emerging CRISPR-based diagnostic systems, where improved specificity is increasingly important

-Beyond diagnostics, LNA® technology has also been widely explored in antisense oligonucleotide and gene silencing approaches because of its high affinity, nuclease resistance, and improved target specificity (Wahlestedt et al., 2000, Bengtson Løvendorf et al., 2023).
+Beyond diagnostics, LNA® technology has also been widely explored in antisense oligonucleotides and gene silencing approaches because of its high affinity, nuclease resistance, and improved target specificity (Wahlestedt et al. 2000, Bengtson Løvendorf et al. 2023).

-Key diagnostic advantages and diagnostic applications of LNA® primers and probes
+Key diagnostic applications of LNA® primers and probes

 Conclusions